pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="ExtractText"></a>ExtractText
 Evaluates one or more Regular Expressions against the content of a FlowFile.
 The results of those Regular Expressions are assigned to FlowFile Attributes.
 Regular Expressions are entered by adding user-defined properties; the name of the property maps to the Attribute Name into which the result will be placed.
 The first capture group, if any found, will be placed into that attribute name.But all capture groups, including the matching string sequence itself will also be provided at that attribute name with an index value provided.The value of the property must be a valid Regular Expressions with one or more capturing groups.
 If the Regular Expression matches more than once, only the first match will be used.
 If any provided Regular Expression matches, the FlowFile(s) will be routed to 'matched'.
 If no provided Regular Expression matches, the FlowFile will be routed to 'unmatched' and no attributes will be applied to the FlowFile.

+### <a name="FetchFile"></a>FetchFile
+Reads the contents of a file from disk and streams it into the contents of an incoming FlowFile.
+Once this is done, the file is optionally moved elsewhere or deleted to help keep the file system organized.

 ### <a name="FetchHDFS"></a>FetchHDFS
 Retrieves a file from HDFS.
 The content of the incoming FlowFile is replaced by the content of the file in HDFS.
 The file in HDFS is left intact without any changes being made to it.

 ### <a name="FetchS3Object"></a>FetchS3Object
 Retrieves the contents of an S3 Object and writes it to the content of a FlowFile

+### <a name="FetchSFTP"></a>FetchSFTP
+Fetches the content of a file from a remote SFTP server and overwrites the contents of an incoming FlowFile with the content of the remote file.

 ### <a name="GenerateFlowFile"></a>GenerateFlowFile
 This processor creates FlowFiles of random data to be used for load testing purposes.